Supported Network Types and Security Protocols

 The backward compatibility is not guaranteed.Note: If you are configuring PSK network setting with WPA3 network protocol.
 The SAE replaces the PSK passphrase with SAE passphrase.

 - WPA2/WPA3 Mixed Mode: This is a Wi-Fi network configuration that allows APs to support both WPA2 and WPA3 at the same time.
 This is also known as WPA3 transition mode.
 This mode allows devices with different capabilities to connect to the network, allowing for a progressive transition to the more secure WPA3 while continuing to support older devices that depend on WPA2.
-If you choose this option, you must configure WPA2 and WPA3 SAE passphrases separately.
+If you choose this option, you must configure WPA2 and WPA3 SAE passphrase separately.

 For optimal security, RUCKUS recommends WPA2.
 Organizations and enterprises are advised to use WPA3, but home users can use WPA2 or a WPA2/WPA3 mixed mode if necessary.